A new generation of political activists

 She misses him very much.

-Nevertheless, her presence was a major reason why a single major benefactor jumped on board with an NGO to buy another piece of forest for a resettlement of some Mby'á-Guaraní communities.
-Yet this is not so easy in the corrupt jungle of the Argentine business world and its legislation, and she is now being dragged into the mess against her will, which strengthens her critical attitudes towards such "begging tours".
+Nevertheless, her presence was a chief reason why a single major benefactor jumped on board with an NGO to buy another piece of forest for a resettlement of some Mby'á-Guaraní communities.
+Yet this is not so easy in the corrupt jungle of the Argentine business world and its legislation and she is now being dragged into the mess against her will, which strengthens her critical attitudes towards such "begging tours".
 She prefers to demand her legally guaranteed indigenous rights and to network internationally with other indigenous peoples and young people.

 from Carlos Marinez Sarasola

 who shot some video sequences of her village Tamandua and made them freely available.
 She is studying "visual arts" at the University of Obera.